mundyreimer/mundyreimer.github.io/_posts/2020-12-18-lindenmayer-grammars-0.md

 [^3]: As a side note, rewrite systems are known to possess the *"full power of Turing machines and may be thought of as non-deterministic Markov algorithms over terms, rather than strings"*[^0].

 [^4]: [Math StackExchange question: What are the relations and differences between formal systems, rewriting systems, formal grammars and automata?](https://math.stackexchange.com/questions/3778087/what-are-the-relations-and-differences-between-formal-systems-rewriting-systems)

+[^5]: Indeed, although [toroidal graphs](https://en.wikipedia.org/wiki/Toroidal_graph) are more complicated than simple planar graphs, they have found many applications, especially since many computer networks have a toroidal structure.
+[See here](https://ir.library.louisville.edu/cgi/viewcontent.cgi?article=3227&context=etd) which discusses graph embedding onto toroidal topologies and [Kuratowski's theorem](https://en.wikipedia.org/wiki/Kuratowski%27s_theorem), which is a test of graph planarity.